nhsconnect/NHS-Booking-API/pages/overview/index.md

 ## Glossary ##

-A full list of Glossary terms used by NHS Projects can be found at the <a href="https://developer.nhs.uk/library/glossary/" target="_blank">NHS Developer Network - Glossary</a>.
+A full list of the Glossary terms used by NHS Projects can be found at the <a href="https://developer.nhs.uk/library/glossary/" target="_blank">NHS Developer Network - Glossary</a>.